-Whether you are an employee looking to secure your benefits after you have left your position or an employer looking to maintain peace of mind, our New Canaan employment attorney at Brickley Law can assist you with your severance agreement needs.
-Attorney Ann Halan Brickley has more than 20 years of legal experience in the field of employment law, and can put her extensive knowledge to work developing a customized solution that’s perfect for your situation.
+Our New Canaan employment attorney at Brickley Law can assist you with reviewing and negotiating your severance agreement.
+Attorney Brickley has more than 20 years of legal experience in the field of employment law, and can put her extensive knowledge to work for you.

 Important Terms of Severance Agreements